Explainer: How PNB says it fell victim to India's biggest loan fraud

-MUMBAI (Reuters) - Punjab National Bank, India's second-biggest state-run lender, stunned the country's financial sector this month when it announced it had discovered an alleged fraud worth $1.8 billion at a single branch in Mumbai.
+MUMBAI (Reuters) - India’s Punjab National Bank (PNBK.NS), the second-biggest state-run lender, stunned the country’s financial sector this month when it announced it had discovered an alleged fraud worth $1.8 billion at a single branch in Mumbai.

 The fraud, by far the biggest ever detected by an Indian bank, comes to light at a time when lenders - especially state-run banks - are hobbled by $147 billion in soured loans on their books, a problem that has slowed lending and hurt the economy.